-choice (which represent the horizontal component of the displacement vanishing at the surface) makes physical sense but the model now works well up to about $x \approx 0.1$ (roughly 760 Hz).
-The result is emphasized by Figure 4, which shows the relative difference between the model from (10) and the expression from Dietrich et al (2019b).
-In this case we also provide a 2% error band as an indication of the level of precision that may be required when we consider third-generation detectors.
+the displacement vanishing at the surface) makes physical sense - but the model now works well up to about $x \approx 0.1$ (roughly 760 Hz).
+The result is emphasized by Fig. 4, which shows the relative difference between the model from (10) and the expression from Dietrich et al. (2019b).
+In this case, we also provide a 2 per cent error band as an indication of the level of precision that may be required when we consider third-generation detectors.
 The theory has clearly not reached this level yet.